mikamove/pytest-donde/README.md

 record = Record.from_file('donde.json')
 ```

+A nontrivial example plugin using donde is [pytest-pitch](https://github.com/mikamove/pytest-pitch)

-A demo example (which is trivial, because it uses only durations, not coverage):
+A simple demo example plugin (trivial, because it uses only durations, not coverage):

 ```python